Hsabonchi/Functional-Programming-Haskell-Ocaml/Functions.md

 ### Guards
 <pre>

+   - Instead of conditionals,we use equations with guards.
+   ▶ The symbol | is read as such that.
-   Instead of conditionals, we use equations with guards ▶ Otherwise is just a constant wich is always evaluates to true (always taken).
+   ▶ Otherwise is just a constant wich is always evaluates to true (always taken).
+   ▶ Ending a sequence of guards with otherwise is not necessary, but provides a convenient way of handling all other cases.
-   ▶ Each guard defines a condition over the arguments ▶ Each guard defines a condition over the arguments ▶ These conditions are checked in order
+   ▶ Each guard defines a condition over the arguments ▶ These conditions are checked in order
    ▶ The first satisfiable one is applied